 D1.
 Does your institution enroll transfer students?

 If 'yes', may transfer students earn credit by transferring credits earned from course work completed at other colleges/universities?

 D2.
-Provide the number of degree-seeking transfer students who applied, were admitted, and enrolled (full or part-time) in fall of the current academic year.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2019.